hemantaryapanwar/hemantaryapanwar/README.md

 - 👋 Hi, I’m @hemantaryapanwar
-- ✔ I've worked as Frontend Developer Intern in Curer
+- ✔ I am currently working as Software Developer in Deloitte.
+- 🛜 I have interned at Curer .
 - 👀 I’m interested in Machine learning , Web development , DSA
 - 💞️ I’m looking to collaborate in any development role
 - 📫 How to reach me hemantaryapanwar545@gmail.com